SveltyCMS/SveltyCMS/README.md

 ## :art: Easy Theme Adaptions to your needs

-If you require a different look, use the [skeleton theme generator](https://www.skeleton.dev/docs/generator) and modify the `SimpleCMSTheme.ts` to your needs
+If you require a different look, use the [skeleton theme generator](https://www.skeleton.dev/docs/generator) and modify the `SveltyCMSTheme.ts` to your needs

 ## :earth_africa: Great System Localization i18n infrastructure

 We use [Paraglide JS](https://inlang.com/m/gerre34r/library-inlang-paraglideJs), the best i18n library together with [inlang](https://inlang.com/) ecosystem for first class System Translations with full typescript support.

-Our System Translations are available at: [inlang](https://inlang.com/editor/github.com/Rar9/SimpleCMS) and can easily be extended.
+Our System Translations are available at: [inlang](https://inlang.com/editor/github.com/Rar9/SveltyCMS) and can easily be extended.

 If a language has not yet been defined, reach out to us, so that you can help extend the System Localization.